 The METC is a 15% non-refundable tax credit on eligible expenses.
 Companies can apply it against the federal income tax that would otherwise be payable for the taxation year in which the investment was made.
-The credit can be carried back 3 years and forward 20.
-A taxpayer claiming the METC may also claim the 100% Canadian Exploration Expenses (CEE) deduction, which applies for both federal and provincial/territorial income tax purposes.
+The credit can be carried back 3 years and carried forward 20 years.
+A taxpayer claiming the METC may also claim the 100% Canadian Exploration Expense (CEE) deduction, which applies for both federal and provincial/territorial income tax purposes.

-Taxpayers in provinces or territories that provide additional exploration incentives may combine them with the METC, but using any tax credit offered by the provinces or territories reduces the amount of expenses that are eligible for the METC as well as the amount of deductible CEE.
+Taxpayers in provinces or territories that provide additional exploration incentives may combine them with the METC, but using any tax credit offered by the provinces or territories reduces the amount of expenses that are eligible for the METC and the amount of deductible CEE.

 Eligible Exploration Expenses

 Expenses eligible for the METC are specifically defined as flow-through mining expenditures (FTME).
 Technically, FTME are restricted to the type of Canadian exploration expenses that are described in paragraph (f) of subsection 66.1(6) of the federal Income Tax Act.
-For example, costs related to prospecting, carrying out geological geophysical or geochemical surveys conducted from or above the surface of the earth in searching for a base metal or precious metal deposit (not limited to) are eligible expenses for METC treatment.
+For example, costs related to prospecting and carrying out geological, geophysical, or geochemical surveys conducted from or above the surface of the earth in searching for, but not limited to, a base-metal or precious-metal deposit are eligible expenses for METC treatment.

-The chart is a stacked bar chart that highlights the after-tax cost of a $1,000 investment in flow-through shares for the province or territory where the taxpayer resides, taking into account the top marginal tax rate of the taxpayer for the 2015 tax year.
+The chart is a stacked bar chart that highlights the after-tax cost of a $1,000 investment in flow-through shares for the province or territory where the taxpayer resides, taking into account the top marginal tax rate of the taxpayer for the 2016 tax year.
 The taxpayer reduces the cost of his or her investment according to the amount of abatements or tax credits available under the tax acts in force in each jurisdiction.
 The investment cost data by jurisdiction are shown in ascending order.
-A taxpayer in Manitoba has the lowest after-tax cost at $319.
-This is followed by Quebec at $335, British Columbia at $369, New Brunswick at $384, Ontario at $408, Nova Scotia at $425, Saskatchewan at $428, Prince Edward Island at $447, the Yukon at $476, Newfoundland and Labrador at $482, the Northwest Territories at $484, Nunavut at $506, and lastly, Alberta at $508.
+A taxpayer in Manitoba has the lowest after-tax cost at $295.
+This is followed by Quebec at $307, British Columbia at $356, Ontario at $375, Nova Scotia at $391, New Brunswick at $397, Saskatchewan at $398, Prince Edward Island at $413, Newfoundland and Labrador at $427, Yukon and Alberta at $442, the Northwest Territories at $450, and lastly, Nunavut at $472.
 The variation in the after-tax cost among the various jurisdictions is due mainly to the different tax rates in force and the availability of tax credits and allowances over and above the Canadian Exploration Expense deduction.